integr8ly/ci-cd/docs/delorean/cluster-management.md

 ## Deprovisioning PoC Clusters
 PoC clusters can be deprovisioned by building the `Openshift Cluster Deprovision` pipeline which is defined in the [jobs/openshift/cluster/deprovision/](../../jobs/openshift/cluster/deprovision/) directory.

-This pipeline launches the `Deprovision Cluster` workflow in Ansible Tower.
-For more information about this workflow, see the [cluster deprovision](https://github.com/integr8ly/ansible-tower-configuration#47-cluster-deprovision) documentation.
+This pipeline launches the `Cluster Deprovision` workflow in Ansible Tower.
+For more information about this workflow, see the [cluster deprovision](https://github.com/integr8ly/ansible-tower-configuration#46-cluster-deprovision) documentation.

 To run this pipeline on Jenkins:
 1. Go to the `OpenShift` tab